-arrow-up1489arrow-down1external-linkMicrosoft pushes staff to use internal AI tools more, and may consider this in reviews.
-'Using AI is no longer optional.'www.businessinsider.comirelephant [he/him]@lemmy.dbzer0.com to Technology@lemmy.worldEnglish · 2 days agomessage-square108linkfedilink
+arrow-up1506arrow-down1external-linkMicrosoft pushes staff to use internal AI tools more, and may consider this in reviews.
+'Using AI is no longer optional.'www.businessinsider.comirelephant [he/him]@lemmy.dbzer0.com to Technology@lemmy.worldEnglish · 2 months agomessage-square108linkfedilink

 As if people coding things make ms any money, it’s pure extraction through windows and office and they need ai to be next.